 Valentine’s Day is the most popular day for restaurant reservations.
-Though this year is far from typical, you can probably still expect a busy night, even if you’re limited to takeout and delivery or dealing with capacity limits.
-By creating a Valentine’s Day prix fixe menu, a few romantic specials, or a memorable experience, you can still get a lot of mileage out of the holiday.
+By creating a Valentine’s Day prix fixe menu, a few romantic specials, or a memorable experience, you can get even more mileage out of the holiday.
 Here’s how to approach Valentine’s Day this year in ways that will delight your diners, get people talking about, and help you build on your success.

 Extend Valentine’s Day beyond the 14th

-The holiday falls on a Sunday this year, so this tactic is especially smart.
-Marketing your restaurant as a Galentine’s Day destination and a spot for couples to drop in or order takeout from all weekend long can increase covers.
+The holiday falls on a Tuesday this year, so this tactic is especially smart.
+Marketing your restaurant as a Galentine’s Day or Palentine’s destination and a spot for couples to drop in all week long can increase covers.

 Play to your strengths